Liouville quantum gravity as a mating of trees: Structure theorems and quantum natural time

 \subsection{Zipping according to quantum natural time}

-Suppose that~$(h,\eta)$ is as in the statement of Theorem~\ref{thm::skinny_wedge_bubble_structure}, let~$(W,V)$ be the driving pair for~$\eta$, let~$(f_t)$ be the centered (forward) Loewner flow associated with~$\eta$, let~$L_t$ be the local time at~$0$ of the Bessel process~$\kappa^{-1/2}(V-W)$, and let~$T_u$ be the right continuous inverse of~$L_t$.
-In this setting, in Theorem~\ref{thm::skinny_wedge_bubble_structure} we showed that the beaded surface which consists of the components of~$\h \setminus \eta$ which are to the right of~$\eta$ can be described in terms of a certain Bessel process~$Y$ (i.e., as in Definition~\ref{def::skinny_wedge_bessel}).
-Let~$\ell_t$ denote the local time of~$Y$ at~$0$ and let~$t_u$ denote the right-continuous inverse of~$\ell_t$.
+Suppose that~$(h,\eta)$ is as in the statement of Theorem~\ref{thm::skinny_wedge_bubble_structure}, let~$(W,V)$ be the driving pair for~$\eta$, let~$(f_t)$ be the centered (forward) Loewner flow associated with~$\eta$, let~$\ell_t$ be the local time at~$0$ of the Bessel process~$\kappa^{-1/2}(V-W)$, and let~$T_u$ be the right continuous inverse of~$\ell_t$.
+In this setting, in Theorem~\ref{thm::skinny_wedge_bubble_structure} we showed that the beaded surface which consists of the bounded components of~$\h \setminus \eta([0,T_u])$ which are to the right of~$\eta$ can be described in terms of a certain Bessel process~$Y$ (i.e., as in Definition~\ref{def::skinny_wedge_bessel}), where the additive constant is fixed as in the statement of Theorem~\ref{thm::skinny_wedge_bubble_structure}.
+That is, we have that the average of $h \circ f_{T_u}^{-1} + Q \log|(f_{T_u}^{-1})'|$ on $\partial \D$ is equal to $0$.
+We will now use this to prove the following theorem as well as Theorem~\ref{thm::sle_kp_quantum_local_typical} stated below, which are the main results of this section and are versions of Theorem~\ref{thm::reverse_coupling} in which one has the invariance with respect to shifts associated with the local time associated with $Y$.

-We have two notions of time for~$\eta$: capacity time and quantum natural time.
-Throughout this section, we will need to go back and forth between these two notions.
-To do so, we let: \begin{itemize} \item $s_u$ be the first time $t$ that the capacity of the bubbles cut off by $\eta$ encoded by the excursions of $Y|_{[0,t]}$ from $0$ is equal to $T_u$.
-That is, $s_u$ serves to convert from local time as measured with respect to $L_t$ to time as measured by $Y$. \item $\qnt_u$ be the quantum natural time associated with $\eta$ as in Definition~\ref{def::sle_kr_quantum_natural_time}.
-That is, $\qnt_u$ gives the capacity of the bubbles cut off by $\eta$ which are encoded by $Y|_{[0,t_u]}$. \end{itemize}